 “I wouldn’t mind seeing Vane on his back,” Estelle teased smugly.

 Below them, the Fen-Ball field was a chaotic theatre of mud and magic.
-The ball—a heavy, cold-iron sphere that resisted all magic—sat dead centre, repelling the flickering arcs of magic that danced near it.
+The ball—a heavy, pure-iron sphere that resisted all magic—sat dead centre, repelling the flickering arcs of magic that danced near it.
 The players moved in a blur of mist-damp windcheaters and muck-stained trousers, their sneakers and cleats churning the earth.
-It was an ancient game of keep-away that Vapours favoured, but even athletically-inclined Inks couldn’t resist.
+It was an ancient game of keep-away that Vapours favoured, but even athletically-inclined Inks couldn’t resist the pull of the violence it permitted.

 “He’s a mess,” Gwen said, biting her lip.